 Cancer Treatment Clinical Trials

-Palmetto Health patients should discuss with their physician whether a clinical trial is the best choice of cancer treatment for them.
+Patients should discuss with their physician whether a clinical trial is the best choice of cancer treatment for them.

 - The American Cancer Society provides a free cancer clinical trial matching service to people looking for cancer clinical trials.
 This service is a collaboration with the Coalition of Cancer Cooperative Groups, an organization that helps ensure all cancer patients have access to cancer clinical trials.

 Cancer Research at the University of South Carolina

 |Franklin G. Berger, PhD, Director George H. Bunch, Sr. ProfessorDepartment of Biological Sciences, University of South CarolinaDirector, Center for Colon Cancer Research|

 The Center for Colon Cancer Research (CCCR) was established in 2002 and is sustained by supporting grants from the National Institutes of Health.
 The grants provide support for new investigators to conduct research that may lead to break through discoveries for improved methods in the areas of prevention, diagnosis, and treatment of colorectal cancer.
 For more information about the Center for Colon Cancer Research go to: http://cccr.sc.edu/

 Cancer Prevention and Control Program